 An air tightness test or blower door test is used to calculate the uncontrolled air permeability of a dwelling through the building fabric.
-This is done by placing a large fan at the front door of the house & creating a pressure difference of 50 pascals to calculate the rate of permeability.
+This is done by placing a large fan at the front door of the house & creating a pressure difference of at least 50 Pascal’s to calculate the rate of permeability.

 A house with a lower rate of air permeability will be cheaper to run, and if the rate of air permeability is too high, the house will cost more to run.
 If it’s a new build it could fail the air pressure test if it is too draughty and then the house will not comply with building regulations.
 If a house fails, the air tightness tester will be able to identify the problem on site so it can be rectified.

 An air tightness test is required for all new dwellings under technical guidance document part L 2019 and they must achieve an air tightness target of lower than 5 ach/hr.

 Nationwide Energy Consultants also offers a MULTI-FAN AIR TIGHTNESS TESTING service.

 This is used when a building is too large for a single fan to test and multiple fans are combined to achieve sufficient fan capacity to carry out an NSAI certified multi-fan air tightness test.
 Multi-fan tests are usually carried out on commercial or industrial buildings such as schools, supermarkets, service stations, large retail stores etc.